 Using the Apple ID account page

-Step 2 — Choose Continue to send a notification to your trusted iPhone, iPad, or iPod.
+Step 2: Click Continue to send a notification to a trusted iPhone, iPad, or iPod.

 Step 3: When you receive the notification on your iOS device, tap Allow.

 Step 4: Follow the provided steps, enter your passcode, and reset your password.